alabou/NMOS-MatroxOnly/Capabilities.md

 ---

 This document describes values that may be used to identify a capability, used in the `caps` property of the resources defined in the [AMWA IS-04 NMOS Discovery and Registration Specification](https://specs.amwa.tv/is-04).
+Note that capabilities are defined from the Receiver Capabilities perspective but are allowed to be used as Sender Capabilities also.
+When Sender Capabilities are available, they become an alternate target that a Controller MAY use to verifiy compliance with Receiver Capabilities.

 {:toc}